+The interviewer wants to know how you handle pressure when an unexpected stressor arises.
 Being able to make quick decisions and think fast on your feet sets top-notch professionals out from the crowd.
-We all make a lot of decisions every day, so start off by telling the interviewer that you make a lot of quick decisions each day.
+We all make a lot of choices every day, so start off by telling the interviewer that you make a lot of quick decisions each day.
 Next, be prepared for a more significant example that will be sure to impress.

-"In my current fast paced role, this happens often!
+"In my current administrative role, this happens often!
 We handle a lot of customer situations and put them first and foremost.
-Often times, we have guidelines we follow and there are also times when situations call for creative solutions to meet customer needs.
-I make split second decisions when resolving these matters in the best interest of the customer and the company."
+Often, we have guidelines we follow, and there are also times when situations call for creative solutions to meet customer needs.
+I make split-second decisions when resolving these matters, always keeping the best interest of the company in mind."

-"My manager literally quit on the spot while I was the assistant manager, therefore inherently the responsibility transferred to me during the middle of the shift, on the floor.
-It was understandably uncomfortable and with quite a lot of pressure, but I took it in stride.
-Took a quick second to take a breath, get my head in the game, and took charge of the floor, reassuring everyone of that things would go on as usual, and delegating tasks as needed."
+"Last month, my manager quit on the spot while I was the assistant manager, therefore all responsibility transferred to me during the middle of the shift, on the floor.
+It was understandably uncomfortable, but I took it in stride.
+I took a quick second to take a breath, get my head in the game, and took charge of the floor, reassuring everyone of that things would go on as usual and delegating tasks as needed."

-"There are constant split-second decisions as a teacher regarding how to handle behavior from students, who to group together, and the like.
-I wouldn't describe this as anything really out of the usual, but I had a student with some significant behavior issues have a breakdown in class.
-I quickly had to assess how to best handle the situation to best protect his safety, and that of other students, without alarming anyone.
-I was able to quickly grab an aide and another classroom teacher to get help for this student, and call the nurse as well.
-By reacting swiftly, I was able to contain a potentially volatile and traumatic situation and make it mostly just a blip on the screen.
-My adrenaline was definitely flowing, but it felt good to make a great decision in a really high-stakes situation."
+"There are constant split-second decisions as a teacher, often surrounding how to handle behavior from students, who to group, and the like.
+I wouldn't describe this as anything out of the ordinary, but I had a student with some significant behavior issues have a breakdown in class.
+I quickly had to assess how to handle the situation best to protect best his safety, and that of other students, without alarming anyone.
+I was able to quickly grab an aide and another classroom and get help for this student.
+We called the nurse as well.
+By reacting swiftly, I was able to contain a potentially volatile and traumatic situation.
+My adrenaline was flowing, but it felt good to make a great decision in a high-stakes situation."